Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/BestPractices/Orchard.md

 ----------

-When creating ad-hoc shapes then (unless the shapes are very generic) prefix the shapes' names with the module's name (e.g. "My_Company_My_Module_My_Shape").
+When creating ad-hoc shapes then (unless the shapes are very generic) prefix the shapes' names with the module's name (e.g. `My_Company_My_Module_My_Shape`).
 Shape names are global identifiers, so if they're only interesting for your module you have to use an appropriate name.

 ----------